rodlie/powerkit/README.md

 ### Hybrid suspend?

 Not at this moment.
 Note that powerdwarf will trigger the critical battery action (hibernate/shutdown) even when suspended.

-### FreeBSD support?

-Yes, but hibernate has not been tested.

 ## Requirements